Muhsiinn/Portfolio/projects/jonas.md

-Meet Jonas, a friendly chatbot designed to be your personal guide to Austrian German and culture.
-I built Jonas to be more than just a language app; he's a conversational partner who makes learning feel like chatting with a local.
+I built Jonas to be more than just a language learning bot; he's a conversational partner who makes learning feel like chatting with a local.

 ## The Story